espruino/EspruinoDocs/tutorials/Writing Modules.md

 Writing and Submitting Modules (or changes)
 =======================================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Writing Modules**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Writing+Modules.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: writing modules,creating modules,module,library,submitting,pull request